jefdaj/ortholang-jupyter-kernel/README.md

 python -m ortholang_kernel.install
 ```

 ...
-But since OrthoLang requires [Nix][nix], we might as well do it the Nix way
+But since OrthoLang already requires [Nix][nix], we might as well do it the
-instead!
-[NixOS][nixos] already has a Jupyter server module.
-Just add something
+reproducible Nix way instead!
+[NixOS][nixos] has a Jupyter server module.
+Just
-like this to your `/etc/nixos/configuration.nix`:
+add something like this to your `/etc/nixos/configuration.nix`:

 ```
 services.jupyter = {